 - Imported into San Marino

-- Sold through limited retail or collectible channels
+- Sold through retail or collectible channels

-- Distributed through global networks
+- Distributed through broader global networks

 Where You Can Buy Gold in San Marino

-Coin and Numismatic Institutions (Most Unique Channel)
+Coin and Numismatic Institutions

 - Often minted in limited quantities

-Jewelry Stores (Local Retail Option)
+Jewelry Stores and Tourist Retail

-- 14K, 18K, and 22K gold jewelry
+- 22K gold jewelry

 - Rings, necklaces, bracelets